Bryan D. Brown: Early life and family

 Brown, a native of Fort Meade, Maryland, was born in 1948 and grew up in a military family.
-His father, Arnett Brown, was a member of the 89th Infantry Division during World War II, who became a Command Sergeant Major and served in the Vietnam War.
+His father, Arnett Brown, was a member of the 89th Infantry Division during World War II, who became a command sergeant major and served in the Vietnam War.
 His mother was Mary Lou Brown.
 Brown played baseball and basketball in high school, and eventually made it onto a semi-pro baseball team in Fayetteville, North Carolina.
 In a 2009 interview with The Year in Special Operations, he commented on his short-lived semi-pro baseball career, saying, "I played three games with them and found that life couldn't be sustained on $3 per game".
-Losing interest in college, and with his father in Vietnam, he walked into a recruiting office and joined the Army as an infantryman.
+Losing interest in college, and with his father in Vietnam, he walked into a recruiting office and joined the army as an infantryman.
 He is married to Penelope "Penny" Brown (née Whightsil), a native of Fayetteville.
-Together, they have two daughters and five grandchildren.
+Together, they have two daughters and six grandchildren.
 They also have two small dogs.